IRTF-PEARG/draft-ip-address-privacy/draft-irtf-pearg-ip-address-privacy-considerations.md

 |Japan |{{APPI}} - Act of Protection of Personal Information |Yes (including anonymized data)|Explicit|
 {: #table:laws title="Relevant privacy laws and regulations"}

 In summary, all of the major laws recognizes IP addresses as personal identification information.
 Brazil does not mention IP addresses explicitly but includes them de facto.
 Japan does protect even anonymized data.
 All require an explicit action from the user to grant permission to use PII, except for Canada that allows implicit consent.
+Note that all laws include exceptions on the type of consent, which, however are difficult to summarize.
 USA does not have a general federal law, but state sector-specific laws pertaining to privacy that would be too difficult to summarize (see {{CCPA}} as an example).
-USA does not consider IP addresses as personally identifiable information {{IP2009}}.
+Depending  on the state, IP addresses may not be considered as personally identifiable information {{IP2009}}.

 ## Mitigations for IP address tracking